LungeloMageba/User-taxi-booking-app/README.md

 2.click "where to"
 3. type your dropoff location
 4. request a ride
+5. wait for a driver to accept your ride request

 # User Stories
 - a user can request a ride